|

 First day

-for which position holders can submit intent to make or take delivery of the underlying
+intent to make or take delivery of the underlying

 cash product.